-Ibiza, Mallorca, Menorca - Spain Dropdown content's most popular gaggle of Balearic Islands Dropdown content have long dominated the sun, sea and sand scene.
-But Formentera, the smallest of the Balearic Islands, is just a thirty-minute boat ride from pulsating Ibiza Dropdown content and dances to an entirely different beat.
+Ibiza, Mallorca, Menorca - Spain 's most popular gaggle of Balearic Islands have long dominated the sun, sea and sand scene.
+But Formentera, the smallest of the Balearic Islands, is just a thirty-minute boat ride from pulsating Ibiza and dances to an entirely different beat.

 Tell someone that you're travelling to Formentera and you may well receive a rather quizzical look.
 Slow paced and rugged, the island remains one of the Mediterranean's best kept secrets: an island strewn with untamed vegetation and tumbling dunes, scattered with salt lagoons and encircled by turquoise waters.